Modesola01/LITA_CLASS_DOCUMENTATION/README.md

 This project aims at bringing awareness to the company in respect to the progression of their sales activity over the past years.
 The analysis will indicate overall state of past sales and proffer better solution based on adequate and reasonable decision for optimum results of sales in the coming years.

 ### Data Sources
-The primary source of Data is Data.csv and other source like kaggle and Fred.
+The primary source of Data is Data.csv and this is an open source data that can be freely downloaded from an open source online like kaggle and Fred.

 ### Tools Used
 -Microsoft Excel [Download Here](https//www.microsoft.com)